percwg/perc-wg/private-media-framework/draft-ietf-perc-private-media-framework.md

 conferences with multiple participants using a combination of audio, video, text, and other media types.
-With this model, real-time media flows from conference participants are not mixed, transcoded, transrated, recomposed, or otherwise manipulated by a media distribution device (MDD), as might be the case with a traditional media server or multipoint control unit (MCU).
-Instead, media flows transmitted by conference participants are simply forwarded by the MDD to each of the other participants, often forwarding only a subset of flows based on voice activity detection or other criteria.
-In some instances, the MDDs may make limited modifications to RTP [@!RFC3550] headers, for example, but the actual media content (e.g., voice or video data) is unaltered.
+With this model, real-time media flows from conference participants are not mixed, transcoded, transrated, recomposed, or otherwise manipulated by a Media Distributor, as might be the case with a traditional media server or multipoint control unit (MCU).
+Instead, media flows transmitted by conference participants are simply forwarded by the Media Distributor to each of the other participants, often forwarding only a subset of flows based on voice activity detection or other criteria.
+In some instances, the Media Distributors may make limited modifications to RTP [@!RFC3550] headers, for example, but the actual media content (e.g., voice or video data) is unaltered.

-An advantage of switched conferencing is that media distribution devices can be more easily deployed on general-purpose computing hardware, including virtualized environments in private and public clouds.
+An advantage of switched conferencing is that Media Distributors can be more easily deployed on general-purpose computing hardware, including virtualized environments in private and public clouds.
 Deploying conference resources in a public cloud environment might